udeyrishi/libstepper/README.md

     // The actual position would depend on your OS, and its scheduling policies.
     // On 100% guaranteed CPU time (e.g. on an RTOS), this should be very close to the real position. double position = driver->getPositionInDegrees();
-    // position would be close to 180.0 (barring the double precision errors).
+    // position would be close to 180.0 (barring any double precision errors).

     thread drivingThread([driver] {
         // Would keep spinning indefinitely, until interrupt() is called from any thread.